littlezaide/BurntcoatHead/themes.md

 ## wildlife

+### theme

 - focus on a few animals and plants that thrive or are unique to the Fundy environment
 - stirring of the seabed which reveals nutrients and small creatures 4 times a day
 	- shorebirds
 	- mollusks
 	- seaplants
 - e.g. Atlantic Mud Piddock ![Atlantic mud piddock](http://www.jaxshells.org/0116vv.jpg)

+### notes

+- on land, the air, soil and groundwater all interact to provide for the needs of living things; in the the ocean, it's the water which provides
+- zone of shore exposed to both seawater and air twice a day
+- tidal currents bring in nutrients and sediments and also erode and continually change the seabed
+- mudflats at the head of the bay are important to migratory shorebirds and small mammals
+- concentrations of dissolved nutrients favour dense growths of algae and mussels, which feed on particles in suspension
+- currents benefit marine organisms by dispersing eggs and larvae

 ## human economy